July 21, 2021

 In drive phases, the inverter supplies the motor with current.
 In recuperation phases (i.e. when braking) the inverter rectifies the three-phase current and thus charges the battery.

 The power electronics regulate the frequency and current with which the motor is supplied and therefore the motor speed and torque.
 The inverter thus ensures that the electric drive functions effectively at all times.

 In electric and hybrid vehicles, the power electronics are responsible for the efficiency and determine the range and effectiveness of the electric drive.

 The range and drive performance are the two most important characteristics of an electric car – both are largely defined by the power electronics which, together with the electric motor, define the performance of the vehicle.
 Therefore, these are the most important components of a modern electric car, along with the high-voltage storage system and electric motor – regardless of the vehicle category.

 About the author

-Florian is Head of Connectivity Solutions at ZF Aftermarket.
+Florian was Head of Connectivity Solutions at ZF Aftermarket until 2022.
 His position with the #zfexperts:

 “Driving the progress of electric mobility isn´t just my job, it´s my passion.”